CodePushGo/website/src/content/blog/en/ota-updates-in-beta-staying-policy-compliant.md

 | Analytics dashboard | Offers real-time compliance tracking |
 | Rollback capability | Ensures stability with version control |

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" – Rodrigo Mantica [\[1\]](https://capgo.app/)
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" – Rodrigo Mantica [\[1\]](https://capgo.app/)

-Capgo's ability to balance compliance with fast, reliable updates makes it an essential tool for agile development teams.
+CodePushGo's ability to balance compliance with fast, reliable updates makes it an essential tool for agile development teams.